 And there were other concerning incidents…

-I remembered that my Mom reported to me that Martin offered to give her clothing from JJ that no longer fit for a younger cousin.
+I remembered that my Mom told me that Martin offered to give her clothing from Lisa to give to a younger cousin.
 When my Mom opened the bag of clothing, she found Lisa’s lacy red bra tucked inside.
-My Mom was upset, and confused – this was totally inappropriate, almost sending a message… A child wearing a sexy red bra meant for an adult woman?
-Lisa’s bra put in the bag that was meant to be given to someone else?
+My Mom was upset, and confused – this was totally inappropriate for the child (a cousin) the clothing was intended for, almost sending a message… A child wearing a sexy red bra meant for an adult woman?
+Lisa’s bra put in the bag that was meant to be given to a cousin?
 My Mom confronted Martin and he just laughed it off, made excuses.

 That is to say this kind of passive-aggressive behavior, and sending messages through bizarre actions, is a pattern with Martin.
-And when you look at the bigger picture, it is clear that it is no accident that my daughter came home wearing women’s panties that probably belong to cousin-girlfriend, Lisa.
+And when you look at the bigger picture, it is clear what he meant.

 But what could I do about this?